 and more information can be found on our recent PhD placements page.

 In addition to having a strong PhD program in economics, LSU has one of the most beautiful campuses in the country.
 It is conveniently located on the banks of Mississippi River, close to downtown and many of the city's other attractions.
 New Orleans, one of the top tourist destinations in the world, is just about an hour drive from the campus.
 Louisiana, known as the Sportsman's Paradise, has a perfect climate for outdoor activities year-round.
 The weather is pleasant from October to May.
 Many outdoor festivals, concerts, and events are held throughout the year and often involve cooking, eating, and socializing in the temperate weather.

 Our PhD program is designated as a STEM program (CIP Code: 45.0603: Econometrics and Quantitative Economics).
 International students in STEM degree programs can apply for a 24-month STEM extension of their F-1 Optional Practical Training (OPT).

 Applicants for graduate studies in economics must meet the requirements for admission

 to the LSU Graduate School and be accepted by the Department of Economics.
 Detailed information can be found

-in the prospective students section on the LSU Graduate School's website.
+in the admission requirements section on the LSU Graduate School's website.
 Please note that meeting the LSU Graduate

 School requirements and those specific to the Department of Economics does not guarantee